 Operations Director, Northeast

-Kate earned her first hospitality and farm to table stripes at Atlanta’s Holeman and Finch Public House, the East Atlanta Village Farmers Market and as co-founder of Wholesome Wave Georgia.
-She then served as Service Director and Assistant Sommelier at Blue Hill at Stone Barns in New York’s Hudson Valley.
+Kate began her career in values-driven institutional food as the founder of her alma mater Kenyon College’s farm to cafeteria program Food for Thought.
+She also worked at Atlanta’s Holeman and Finch Public House, the East Atlanta Village Farmers Market and was co-founder of Wholesome Wave Georgia.
+She later served as Service Director and Assistant Sommelier at Blue Hill at Stone Barns in New York’s Hudson Valley.
 She co-founded Masienda, a company that imports landrace maize from Mexico and purveys to chefs in the US.
-Kate has an MA in Food Culture and Communications from University of Gastronomic Sciences and a BA in American Studies from Kenyon College.
-She has received awards from Les Dames D’Escoffier, The James Beard Foundation, The American Institute of Wine and Food, and Eater.
+Kate has received awards from Les Dames D’Escoffier, The James Beard Foundation, The American Institute of Wine and Food, and Eater.
+She heads up our East Coast activities and is our resident hospitality expert.

-Oliver has a diverse background in food, finance, and technology.
-He spent his early years cutting his teeth as a line cook at a number of Vermont-based restaurants including The Inn at Shelburne Farms before switching gears and focusing his time and energy on interactive design and development services.
+Oliver has a diverse background in food, finance and technology.
+He spent his early years cutting his teeth as a line cook at a number of restaurants including Vermont’s The Inn at Shelburne Farms.
+He then switched gears and began a career in interactive design and development services.
 He holds bachelor degrees in Finance from the University of Vermont and Multimedia and Graphic Design from Champlain College.
 As Technical Director, Oliver leads all technology-focused efforts both internally and for our clients.